INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2025.md

 States (France, Finland and Sweden) and the feed-model applied by Google for its Google Maps API’s.
 Moreover, also the value of the geospatial datasets downloaded is quantified based on the fee-models applied in some of the Member States.
 A calculator has been designed to enable organisations to calculate the benefit of publishing data through OGC services.

+[**The Geographical Institute of Aragon (IGEAR)**](http://igear.aragon.es/), with the aim to improve access to and use of geographical information for decision-making by any entity, and in accordance with Law 3/2022, of October 6, on Geographical Information of Aragon (LIGA), undertook the task of providing the Government of Aragon with the necessary components to integrate spatial knowledge into the existing infrastructure.
+This led to the creation of the Aragon Knowledge Infrastructure, [**SDI of Aragon (ICEARAGON)**](https://icearagon.aragon.es), whose objectives, principles, and scope are defined in the aforementioned law.

-[**SDI of Aragon**](https://icearagon.aragon.es) has carried out a [report on the performance](https://www.aragon.es/documents/d/guest/informe_rendimiento_2023) of the Spatial Knowledge Infrastructure of Aragon (ICEARAGON) and the Active Geodesy Network of Aragon (AREAGA) that has led to a saving of almost two million euros for citizens in 2023.
+ICEARAGON has carried out a [report on the performance](https://www.aragon.es/documents/d/guest/informe_rendimiento_2023) of the Spatial Knowledge Infrastructure of Aragon (ICEARAGON) and the Active Geodesy Network of Aragon (AREAGA) that has led to a saving of almost two million euros for citizens in 2023.
 - The [Geographic Institute of Aragon (IGEAR)](https://www.aragon.es/organismos/departamento-de-desarrollo-territorial-despoblacion-y-justicia/direccion-general-de-desarrollo-territorial/instituto-geografico-de-aragon-igear-) has been collecting statistics on the use of ICEARAGON and ARAGEA for three years with the aim of knowing the impact of its services and applications from an economic point of view. :
     - 4,842,830 visits to the website in 2023, an increase of 58.6% compared to 2022.
     - 47.8% of the information downloaded refers to environmental layers, 13.8% to administrative boundaries, 13.4% to maps of Aragon, 7% to energy or 4.7% to hunting grounds.

 The actual turnover that IGEAR would have achieved if it charged for its network services or products would be:
 - ICEARAGON service according to EU average 1.479.484,6+161.221= 1.640.705,6 € (52,9% increase compared to 2022).
 - ICEARAGON Service according to Spain average 1.331.778,3+161.221= 1.492.999,3 € (increase of 52,3% compared to 2022).